Are you an adviser? Go to Unbiased Pro

 Summary

-• There are several ways to increase the amount of money you can borrow
+• There are several ways to increase the amount of money you can borrow.

-• Lenders consider various income sources when assessing your mortgage application
+• Lenders consider various income sources when assessing your mortgage application.

-• Most mortgage lenders take bonuses into account
+• Most mortgage lenders take bonuses into account.

 How much can I borrow with a mortgage?

-The amount you can borrow for a mortgage is influenced by several factors, including your income, credit history, and monthly expenses.
+The amount you can borrow for a mortgage is influenced by several factors, including income, credit history, and monthly expenses.

 Generally, lenders follow the "affordability" principle, which means they assess your ability to repay the loan.